-This is the official page for the August POetry POstcard Fest — POPO.
+This is the official page for the Poetry Postcard Fest — Poetry Postcard Fest.
 The Fest was initiated in 2007 by poets Paul Nelson and Lana Ayers and involves people signing up to send 31 original poems on postcards to folks on their list before the end of August.
 It is the biggest annual fundraiser for SPLAB.
-In 2019 there were 424 participants in over 13 countries.
+In 2020 there were 544 participants in over 11 countries.
 (See THIS for details.)
-This is the official call for 2020.
-Registration for 2021 opens on Sept 1, 2020.
+Registration for 2021 is open.
 See this essay in Rattle Magazine about the fest:

 Once you are registered (click here to register) here are the INSTRUCTIONS: